Review: Akai Pro APC64 Ableton Controller

 Bundled up with a copy of Ableton Live Lite, just in case you’re yet to commit to the full software package.
 And if you haven’t, what’s keeping you?
 There is so much expressive power in the creative tools offered in Ableton, you’ll want to jump into the full Suite sooner rather than later.
 Also included with the APC64 is a bundle of Air Instruments to help get your music making underway.
 This is backed with more than 1GB of loops and samples.

 So, if you’re a seasoned Ableton user, a synth geek looking to gain better control with DAW integration, or a beginner in the realm of electronic music making, this unit is going to get you on top of your game with an intuitive layout that speeds up workflow and aids the creative process.
-If you’ve not seen one in action, go and check out the Akai APC64 Ableton Controller at your local Akai dealer today.
+If you’ve not seen one in action, go and check out the Akai Pro APC64 Ableton Controller at your local Akai dealer today.
 Or tomorrow.
 Or this weekend.
 The sooner you do it, the sooner you can get it home and start making better music!

-For local enquiries, visit Electric Factory.
+For local Akai Pro enquiries, visit Electric Factory.